Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: Main results

-Our main aim of this paper is to investigate the sensitivity of the solution $V(t,x;\{\mu.\})$ of the HJB equation \eqref{HJB_Mu} with respect to the functional parameter $\{\mu.\}\in C([0,T], \M)$.
-In the first place, we need to show that for each fixed curve $\{\mu.\}\in C([0,T], \M)$, the HJB equation \eqref{HJB_Mu} is well posed.
-Then, we discuss the sensitivity of the solution to \eqref{HJB_Mu} with respect to the parameter $\{\mu.\}\in C([0,T], \M)$.
-In fact, we shall show that the unique solution $V$ and its spatial gradient are Lipschitz continuous uniformly with respect to $\{\mu.\}$.
+In this section, first we list the assumptions needed for the discussion.
+Then based on these assumptions, we show that for each fixed parameter $\{\mu.\}\in C([0,T], \M)$, the HJB equation \eqref{HJB_Mu} is well posed and we prove the Lipchitz continues dependence of the solution to \eqref{HJB_Mu} with respect to the functional parameter $\{\mu.\}\in C([0,T], \M)$.